 So here are the six steps to building and managing a productive and effective team:

 Not anyone can be a leader.
 When leading a team, it is essential to start on the right foot.
 The challenge is how to establish yourself as a leader in your team.
 First things first, you need to look for a quick win.
 When you try to establish yourself as a leader, look out for relatively straightforward tasks but have a high impact.
 This sends a message to your team and helps assert your authority.

 Set clear goals and expectations

 Speaking of goals, teamwork is a word that is thrown around in every business meeting, seminar, and conference.
 That’s because teamwork requires effort from everyone.
 One of the most important aspects of teamwork is the learning environment it creates.
-This kind of situation allows team members to acquire new skills that help them grow individually as the business grows.
+This kind of situation allows team members to acquire new skills to grow individually as the business grows.
 There are many ways to encourage teamwork, but the most overlooked is defining roles.

 Engage in honest and open communication

 What does an honest and open conversation look like?
 As a team leader, you play a critical role in shaping your team’s kind of connection and environment.
 A transparent workplace encourages members to be open about their successes and failures, thereby creating a safe and positive working environment.
 Positive interactions are known to increase subjective well-being and improve life satisfaction.